About the EMPOWER Trial

-The Carillon® device has been evaluated in several prior clinical studies, including a blinded, randomized, controlled study, which demonstrated that patients implanted with the Carillon device and using medical therapy were more likely to have reduced mitral regurgitation and experience a reduction in heart size as compared to patients who were treated with medical therapy alone.1
+The investigational Carillon therapy has been evaluated in several safety studies, including a blinded, randomized, sham-controlled study, that demonstrated that patients treated with Carillon therapy and heart failure medications were more likely to have reduced mitral valve leakage and a reduction in left ventricle size than people on standard medical therapy alone.4

-Thousands of patients have been treated with the Carillon device worldwide
+Thousands of people have been treated with Carillon therapy worldwide

 View the Carillon procedure

 Click on to contact a center near you to see if you are eligible for the EMPOWER Trial

 You may be a candidate for the EMPOWER Trial if you:

 - Have been diagnosed with heart failure and mild-to-severe FMR